iftekhar-ahmed/volleyplus/README.md

 # volleyplus
 **volleyplus** is a wrapper library over [volley](https://android.googlesource.com/platform/frameworks/volley/) for doing easier network IO in android.
 It offers batch issuing and cancellation of request, caching and coalesching of response and request lifecycle management for any data type; all on top of the flexibility and robustness of volley.
-It also allows to go back to volley as usual where you create custom or out-of-the-box volley Requests and place them in a RequestQueue.
+It also allows to go back to 'volley as usual' where you create custom or out-of-the-box volley Requests and place them in a RequestQueue.
 In that case, you will be missing the features and ease of using **volleyplus** `Loader`.
 # Using volleyplus
 The `Loader` class in volleplus allows to load data without dealing with `Request` and `RequestQueue` for same data type over and over again.